 8.3 The obligations of the seller specified in Section 8.2 apply only if and to the extent that the buyer notifies the seller in writing without delay of the claims asserted by the third party, does not recognize a property right violation and the seller is given all rights to defensive measures and settlement negotiations and enabled in these.
 If the buyer ceases to use the goods due to the assertion of claims by third parties, the buyer must ensure that the cessation of use is not associated with a recognition of a property right violation, for example by an explicit indication of this to the third party.

 8.4 Claims of the buyer due to defects of title are excluded to the extent that the buyer is responsible for the property right violation, the property right violation is caused by particular specifications of the buyer, by a use which could not be anticipated by the seller or due to the goods being modified by the buyer or third parties or being used together with goods not delivered by the seller.

 9 Limitation period

-9.1 The limitation period for claims of the buyer arising from material defects and defects in title comprises one year as of delivery or, if an acceptance is agreed, as of acceptance.
+9.1 The limitation period for claims of the buyer arising from material defects and defects in title comprises two years as of delivery or, if an acceptance is agreed, as of acceptance.
 This does not apply in cases where the law in accordance with Section 438 Paragraph 1 No. 2 BGB provides a longer limitation period for construction and items for construction.
 Furthermore, the special statutory provisions for bad faith on the part of the seller, non-compliance by the seller with a guarantee of condition and the limitation periods stipulated by product liability law remain unaffected.